arkency/posts/posts/2024-03-15-how-to-get-beaten-by-16-years-old-hack-in-2024.md

 f.close
 ```

-I've accidentally learned about `Gem::DependencyInstaller`, which does not honor bundler config and its build flags for gems.
+I've accidentally learned about `Gem::DependencyInstaller`, which does not honor Bundler config and its build flags for gems.

 The comment of _dummy rakefile to indicate success_ made me explore this more and I've found [180 similar results in gemspecs on github](https://github.com/search?q=path%3A*.gemspec+ext%2Fmkrf_conf.rb&type=code&ref=advsearch).